What is LED flicker - and how to prevent it

 Drivers that have a constant current mode are recommended for low flicker applications.
 For example, the IDLC-45 series from MEAN WELL is a range of 45W LED drivers with a constant current mode output for LED panel lighting, flood lighting and indoor lighting.
 The IDLC-45 series features ripple current below 5%.
 Fulham also has the 30W L05031 in its Lumo series, which is a high performance driver that offers output ripple current at less than 1%.

 If you’re designing a lighting application that requires minimal flicker and need advice on driver selection, our team of technical specialists are on hand to help.
 Click the Ask an Expert button to get in touch in your local language.
+Alternatively, click below to explore our range of LED driver solutions and design resources.

 Product Manager, Power, Avnet Abacus